mvolkmann/blog/src/web-components.md

 - more tedious to implement than components in frameworks like Svelte
 - need to use another library like Lit to simplify

+## Migrating to Web Components

+A recommended way to begin using web components in existing web applications is to identify their UI components that would be useful in other applications and one-by-one rewrite them as web components.

 ## Basic Example

 The following file `src/greet-message.js` defines a web component.